The Irish name O'Quinn was originally written in a Gaelic form as O Cuinn, which means descendant of Conn.

 Walter Quin (c.

-1575-1634), was an...
-Another 97 words (7 lines of text) are included under the topic Early O'Quinn Notables in all our PDF Extended History products and printed products wherever possible.
+, he travelled abroad and became a cultivated writer in English, French, Italian, and...
+Another 74 words (5 lines of text) are included under the topic Early O'Quinn Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the O'Quinn family to the New World and Oceana

 In the 19th century, thousands of Irish left their English-occupied homeland for North America.
 Like most new world settlers, the Irish initially settled on the eastern shores of the continent but began to move westward with the promise of owning land.
 The height of this Irish migration came during the Great Potato Famine

 of the late 1840s.
 With apparently nothing to lose, Irish people left on ships bound for North America and Australia

 .
 Unfortunately a great many of these passengers lost their lives - the only thing many had left - to disease, starvation, and accidents during the long and dangerous journey.
 Those who did safely arrive in "the land of opportunities" were often used for the hard labor of building railroads, coal mines, bridges, and canals.
 The Irish were critical to the quick development of the infrastructure of the United States and Canada.
 Passenger and immigration lists indicate that members of the O'Quinn family came to North America quite early:

 O'Quinn Settlers in United States in the 20th Century